ON HER ALBUM SOLITARY HIGH (2017):

 Lyrics that can be read as stories about blunt desire.

-‘Solitary High’ is her finest work to date.
+‘Solitary High’ – part one of the triptych – is her finest work to date.

 She has succeeded in developing a style